 Clients are provided written transaction confirmations and accounts statements directly from the custodian.
+Clients are urged to compare any report provided by FFA and its IARs with the confirmations and statements directly received from the custodian.

 Item 16 - Investment Discretion